AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 - Use the Same Scripts to Deploy to Every Environment  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - If your application is complex in terms of its deployment architecture, you will have to make some simplifications to get it working on developer machines.  <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Use Your Operating System's Packaging Tools [for Deployment]  <!-- .element: class="fragment insides-fade-in-then-out" -->
-  - For example, Debian and Ubuntu both use the Debian package system; RedHat, SuSE, and many other ﬂavors of Linux use the RedHat package system; Windows users can use the Microsoft Installer system, and so forth.  <!-- .element: class="fragment fade-in-then-semi-out" -->
+  - For example, Debian and Ubuntu both use the Debian package system; RedHat, SuSE, and many other flavors of Linux use the RedHat package system; Windows users can use the Microsoft Installer system, and so forth.  <!-- .element: class="fragment fade-in-then-semi-out" -->
   - Commercial middleware servers, for example, often require special tools to perform deployments.
 In this case, a hybrid approach is necessary.  <!-- .element: class="fragment fade-in-then-semi-out" -->
   - You can also use platform-specific packaging systems, such as Ruby Gems, Python Eggs/Wheels, Perl's CPAN, and so on, to distribute your application, but they are designed by and for developers, not system administrators.  <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Ensure the Deployment Process Is Idempotent  <!-- .element: class="fragment insides-fade-in-then-out" -->